hirrolot/metalang99/docs/index.rst

 Naming conventions
 ------------------

-A `SCREAMING_CASE` macro stands for the "plain" version of some other macro.
-To compute a final result of a plain macro, only preprocessor expansion is required.
+Macros following the `SCREAMING_CASE` naming convention are called "plain" macros.
+To compute a final result of a plain macro, only preprocessor expansion is required (i.e., without involving the Metalang99 evaluator).
 Plain macros are used to save some reduction steps, thereby making metaprograms faster.

+Sometimes, there exist two versions of the same macro: one is plain, and the other is Metalang99-compliant.
 For example, here are two complete metaprograms, one using `ML99_untuple` and the second one using `ML99_UNTUPLE`:

 .. code:: c